syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 ### Refresh layout

 Diagram allows to refresh the layout at runtime.
-To refresh the layout, refer [Refresh layout](/js/api/ejDiagram "methods:layout").
+To refresh the layout, refer to [Refresh layout](/js/api/ejDiagram "methods:layout").